tektoncd/community/teps/0091-verified-task-bundles.md

 -->

 Sigstore Cosign (https://github.com/sigstore/cosign) has mechanisms to securely sign a given OCI image.
-A Task Bundle is packaged as an OCI image.
-This provides a solid footing to leverage Cosign to verify the Task Bundle.
+This provides a solid footing to leverage Cosign to verify image-based Remote Resources.
+Future extensions can incorporate other types of Remote Resources, like git repository based Remote Resources.

-This proposal will introduce new optional configuration to Tekton to indicate that a Task Bundle verification must occur.
-The Pipeline Author specifying the bundle will also have to provide the public key of the signature used in the verification.
-The public key itself is explicitly obtained outside of Tekton, for example, the Task Bundle author may publish their public key somewhere.
+This proposal will introduce new optional configuration to Tekton to indicate that a Remote Resource verification must occur.
+The Pipeline Author specifying the task will also have to provide the public key of the signature used in the verification.
+The public key itself is explicitly obtained outside of Tekton, for example, the Remote Resource author may publish their public key somewhere.

-If a Task Bundle fails verification, the corresponding TaskRun will be annotated as such.
+If a Remote Resource fails verification, the corresponding TaskRun will be annotated as such.
 The Pipeline Author will have optional configuration to stop and fail the build on verification failure.

 **IMPORTANT:** A Task refers to other images.
-For the initial delivery of this TEP, all static image references within the Task must be referenced by digest (i.e., `...@sha256:abcdef`) in order for the verification to succeed.
+For the initial delivery of this TEP, all static image references within a Task fetched as a Remote Resource must be referenced by digest
+(i.e., `...@sha256:abcdef`) in order for the verification to succeed.
 In later iterations, this can be extended such that tag-referenced images can _themselves_ be verified for the overall Task to pass verification.
 However,